tfrommen/snowbirdie/README.md

 #### Excerpt

-Snowbirdie displays a Read More button below ever excerpt, no matter if generated or not.
+Snowbirdie displays a Read More button below every excerpt, no matter if generated or not.

 ![Read More Button](images/read-more.jpg)